Welcome to today's edition of the Rush 24-7 podcast.

 What does failure mean to the left?

-Because I think I know.
+Because I think I know they are.

-Or let's put it this way.
+Or let's put it this way, forget the word failure.

 Let's say we lose.